notjames/musings/index.md

 docker run -it -v $HOME:/home/$USER/host -e ORIGHOME=$HOME -e UID=$(stat -f %u .) -e GID=$(stat -f %g .) -e NUSER=$USER devcontainer:v1.0 bash
 ```

 You'll find yourself in a bash shell of an Ubuntu container.
 You can edit with the vim editor.
 Basic developer tools are installed.
 If you want to tweak your container, you'll edit the Dockerfile and re-run the `docker build` command above.
+Within the container, you'll be automatically `su`ed into an interactive shell of your username.
+There will be a directory called `host`.
+That directory *is* your Mac `$HOME` directory.
+Anything you do in that directory will affect your host OS, so be careful.

 Finally, there's a very important thing to know about containers.
-Anything created, changed, or added to the container during your time in it *will disappear when you leave the container*!!
-OK, so that sucks.
-But there's a way to fix that.
+Anything created, changed, or added to the container **not in the `host` directory** during your time within it *will disappear when you leave the container*!!
+OK, so that potentially sucks.
+In other words, the container is ephemeral, but there's a way to fix that.

 While you're in the running container, if you ever need to save what you've done, you can drop out of the container with `ctrl+p ctrl+q`.
 Once you're in your host shell, you can commit changes to the container using the following: